Krishanu2006/selenium/README.md

 # PythonAutomation
-We are group 3 of Python Automation Course and We will be making submissions through this link
+I am a member of group 3 of Python Automation Course and I will be making submissions through this repo.